Elliot Wave

 Elliot wave were discovered by the professional accountant, Ralph Nelson Elliott (1871–1948).
 He stated that prices move in waves.
 These waves repeat in cycles over and over again.
 The waves are:

 (1) move up, (2) partial retracement, (3) Move up, (4) retracement, (5) the final move up.
 Then starts the retracements cycle: (A) Full retracement (b) partial retracement, (c) a full move downward.
 Then the two cycles start again.
-Look at the below to see the cycles.
+Look at the Spread betting example below to see the cycles.
 This picture was taken from Steve Nison’s book: “Japanese Candlestick Charting Techniques”.

 Below you can see the various cycles.
 The Elliot Wave cycle repeats in both macro and micro time frames, as you can see above: